justpixel-code/8ball-game/README.md

 ## 🚀 How to Run

-Once you are inside the project folder, you can start the game by executing the `main.py` file:
+Once you are inside the project folder, you can start the game by running the `main.py` file:

 ```bash
 python main.py